Image: Trudi Ngawhare | DOC

 POAUKU lures are ceramic solid-block predator lures integrated with a long-life scent.
 They are robust, inedible, and environmentally friendly in nature.
 These lures have an advantage over conventional food-based lures, as they don’t deteriorate in the field or get consumed by non-target species.

-This project supports the further development, testing and commercialisation of a new, promising scent POAUKU lure targeting rats, possums and mustelids.
+This project supported the further development, testing and commercialisation of a new, promising POAUKU lure scent targeting rats, possums and mustelids.
 In earlier testing, this scent was shown to be highly attractive to predators but suffered from longevity issues.
-This project will focus on refining the lure formulation to be long-lasting, testing in the field for three months to determine attractiveness and commercialising the product.
+This project focused on refining the lure formulation to be long-lasting, testing in the field for three months to determine attractiveness and commercialising the product.

-This project is due to be completed in October 2023.
+This project was completed and the product released to market in October 2023.

 Research lead: Boffa Miskell Ltd